omgnetwork/ewallet/apps/ewallet_db/README.md

 }
 ```

-It also allows deeply-nested preloading by providing nested keyword list into `:preload` option:
+It also allows deeply-nested preloading by providing nested keyword list into the `:preload` option:

 ```ex
 iex> EWalletDB.User.get("9858570e-0a1f-4e4a-a630-4752aa04021c", preload: [accounts: :balances])